Frequently Asked Questions

-Our fleet consists of four 23ft Grady White Gulfstreams, all fully guided with gear included, all boats set up the same including islander MR3 reels and Penn International Halibut reels.
+Our fleet consists of five Grady White Boats, two 28ft Sailfish and three 23 ft Gulfstreams, all of our boats are fully guided with gear included, all boats are set up the same including islander MR3 reels and Penn International Halibut reels.
 We fish 3 guests or 2 guests per boat plus your guide.
 If you are a family of 4, or two couple’s who wish to share a boat then we offer packages to fish 4 guests per boat (price change per number of guests per boat).

 Are your boats safe?

 Yes, all of our boats are transport Canada approved and all of our guides have all of their necessary certificates to guide on the ocean and rivers.
-We also have small pfd available upon request to wear while on the water.
+We also have pfd’s for our guests and it is mandatory they are worn.
 All boats are equipped with Lowrance electronics, GPS, Radar and VHF Radios.
 We also have a satellite phone in case it is needed.
 All of our guides have years experience in Kyuquot Sound and have spent their lives on and around the ocean.

 How do you say Kyuquot and what does it mean?